Noises Off: Film adaptation

 In 1992, the play was adapted for the screen by Marty Kaplan.
 The film, directed by Peter Bogdanovich and starring Carol Burnett, Michael Caine, Christopher Reeve, John Ritter, Nicollette Sheridan, Denholm Elliott, Julie Hagerty, Mark Linn-Baker and Marilu Henner, received mixed reviews, with many critics noting it was too much of a theatrical piece to translate well to the screen.
 Frank Rich, who had called it "the funniest play written in my lifetime", wrote that the film is "one of the worst ever made".

+Reception

+Noises Off has been described as "the funniest farce ever written", and "the classic farce".
+It has been highly influential, possibly inspiring The Play That Goes Wrong series.

+The Guardian and Chris Addison have praised its structure.